pedromsantos/ts-kata/README.md

 - `"jest": {...}`: Configures specific options for Jest, such as the project type, the path to the Jest configuration file, and enabling the feature to find related tests.
 - `"clearTextReporter": {...}`: Configures options for the clear text reporter, including allowing colors, emojis, logging tests, and specifying the maximum number of tests to log.
 - `"mutator": {...}`: Configures options for the mutator, such as plugins to use (set to null in this case) and excluded mutations (specifically, the "StringLiteral" mutation is excluded).

+Overall, this configuration sets up Stryker Mutator with the specified options to perform mutation testing on the defined files using the Jest test runner and generate various reports and output formats.

 ### Commitlint